AlextheYounga/ai-course-creator/storage/prompts/system/tune-interactives.md

 Our courses will have certain answerable components which will quiz the user.
-Questions should be sufficiently difficult that person may need to spend 30 seconds to a minute thinking about it.
+Questions should be challenging but not impossible.
+Questions should test the user's comprehension of the page material well.
+Most importantly, multiple choice questions should never, under any circumstances, have more than one correct answer.
+One answer should be correct, and the other three should be incorrect.
+Do not ever create a multiple choice question with more than one correct answer.
 Please use one of the following component types at random:

 - Code Editor/Code Executor
 - Multiple Choice